hashbang/darkwing/README.md

 ## About ##

   DARKWING a pentestesting platform embedded inside a USB Cable.
-It is intended as a more covert alternative to the USB Rubberduck, designed to run a wider range of payloads that take advantage of the modern user habit of blindly trusting USB Type C cables.
+It is intended as a more covert alternative to the fantastic [USB Rubber Ducky][4] platform by Hak5 with an enhanced range of attack capabilities.

   We use a powerful STM32F4 platform on a thin flexible PCB that can easily fit inside a USB Type C connector housing and be soldered directly to the